Temple Beth El/Lighthouse Tabernacle

 8801 Woodward at Gladstone in Detroit’s Upper Piety Row

 The Jewish community in the city grew and prospered in the late Nineteenth Century.
 By the late 1890s, they had the resources to build an impressive temple in Detroit’s lower piety row.
-This was the Temple Beth El located 3424 Woodward near Grand Circus Park completed in 1903, but now serving as Wayne State’s Bonistelle Theater.
-George Mason was the leading architect at the start of the design, but he called upon a member of the congregation—Albert Kahn—to assist.
+This was the Temple Beth El I designed by Albert Kahn when he was employed by George Mason and Zacharias Rice and located 3424 Woodward near Grand Circus Park.
+That temple was completed in 1903 and, after several remodelings, now serves as Wayne State University's Bonistelle Theater.

-In the early 1970s, the congregation began building its fourth synagogue.
+After World War II, many Detroit residents sought to purchase attractive homes in the suburbs, a practice strongly encouraged by the federal government's housing policies and the racial change occuring in the city.
+Many prosperous Jewish residents opted for new homes in the Oakland County suburbs.
+Many made comments that those suburbs were more likely to welcome Jews than Macomb County or Downriver suburbs.
+In the early 1970s, the Beth El congregation began building its fourth synagogue.
 This impressive new one is located far out in the suburban ring at 7400 Telegraph in Bloomfield Hills in Oakland County.
 The tradition of selection a world-renowned Detroit architect continued since Minoru Yamasaki designed the synagogue presently used by the Beth El congregation.
-The synagogue you see was sold to the Lighthouse Tabernacle Church.

 City of Detroit Local Historic District: Not listed